Healthdirect Australia is not responsible for the content and advertising on the external website you are now entering.

 - Cholecystitis is inflammation of your gallbladder.

-- Symptoms of cholecystitis include pain in the middle or right side of your abdomen, nausea, vomiting and fever.
+- Symptoms of cholecystitis include pain in the middle or right side of your abdomen, nausea and fever.

-- You’ll usually need to be treated in hospital with fasting, intravenous fluids, antibiotics, medicine for pain relief.
+- Treatment in hospital is needed, including intravenous (IV) fluids, antibiotics and medicine for pain relief.

 What is cholecystitis?